 Standard postgraduate taught programme fees are chargeable.

-- Study full-time up to 18 months and part-time up to 30 months.
+- Study full-time up to 18 months

 - September start